mananm98/song_lyrics_generation/README.md

 ![](images/img2.png)

 2) After we have created the dictionary of probabilities(transition table), The next step is to sample new characters based on the dictionary of probabilities.
+For sampling we will not just return the next character with highest probability as this will not allow other characters to be generated.
+So, for sampling we use np.random.choice() which returns a random element of a given list based on probability provided